lucaskienast/Linux-Command-Line/README.md

 ### Argument / Parameter
 The terms "argument" and "parameter" are often used interchangeably to refer to values that we provide to commands.

+### Options
+Options, typically a single letter (most often case-sesnitive), modify the behavior of the command in predefined ways.
+Options are prefixed by a dash (e.g. -u for coordinated universal time).
+Some options also support equivalent long format options that are usually full words and are prefixed with two dashes instead of just one (e.g. --universal for coordinated universal time, too).

+### Options with Parameters
+Some options require us to pass in an additional value.
+For example, `ncal`'s `-A` option is used to display a certain number of months after a specific date.
+We need to tell it how many months to display.

 ## Basic Commands

 ### Command Structure `command -options arguments`